Restream/reindexer/cpp_src/readme.md

 Repositories with packages is comming soon.
 Now it is possible to install reindexer from sources

+## Windows

+Download and install [64 bit](http://www.reindexer.org/dist/reindexer_server-win64.exe) or [32 bit](http://www.reindexer.org/dist/reindexer_server-win32.exe)

 ## Installing from sources

 ### Dependencies

 Reindexer's core is written in C++11 and uses LevelDB as the storage backend, so the Cmake, C++11 toolchain and LevelDB must be installed before installing Reindexer.
-To build Reindexer, g++ 4.8+ or clang 3.3+ is required.
+To build Reindexer, g++ 4.8+, clang 3.3+ or MSVC 2015+ is required.
 Dependencies can be installed automatically by this script:

 ```bash